lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 {{< message class="is-info">}} This is a _long_ read.
 You will find a table of contents right after the introduction. {{</ message >}}

-Before I dive into what appeals me and what doesn't about a monorepo approach, let me share a definition from [https://monorepo.tools](https://monorepo.tools/#what-is-a-monorepo):
+Before I dive into what appeals to me and what doesn't about a monorepo approach, let me share a definition from [https://monorepo.tools](https://monorepo.tools/#what-is-a-monorepo):

 > A monorepo is a single repository containing multiple distinct projects, with
 > well-defined relationships.

-It's a thoughtful sentence as it underlines both co-location of different projects and the meaningful relationship among them.
+It's a thoughtful sentence; it underlines both the co-location of different projects and the meaningful relationship among them.

 I'm happy with this definition as long as `project=code+docs`.
 I never forget about the docs.

-Fundamentally, what I find most compelling about a monorepo approach is a combination of two ideas:
+Fundamentally, what I find most compelling about the monorepo approach is a combination of two ideas:

 - Less is more.
-- Co-locating all the project in the same repo eases our ability to impose constraints on the whole codebase.
+- Co-locating all the projects in the same repo eases our ability to impose constraints on the whole codebase.

 These two ideas are powerful in their simplicity but, as mentioned in the wonderful